 - sesame oil

-Low-carb recipes are designed to deliver delicious meals, with plenty of fat built right into the ingredient list.
+Low-carb recipes deliver delicious meals with plenty of fat built right into the ingredient list.

-Drizzle on oil… Pour on dressing… Spoon on Hollandaise… Ladle on flourless gravy… Dollop on sour cream… Spread on mayo… Melt on butter.
+Drizzle oil on top… Pour on dressing… Spoon on Hollandaise… Ladle on flourless gravy… Dollop on sour cream… Spread on mayo… Melt on butter.
 Top off your dish with one of many fat-rich options.
 Just remember, use fat to increase flavor but don’t overdo it!
 There comes a point where the extra calories may not be worth it.

 7. Ensure snacks contain fat

-As a rule, it is best to avoid snacks, but if you are too hungry to make it comfortably to the next meal, reach for a real-food snack with plenty of fat.
+As a rule, it is best to avoid snacks, but if you are too hungry to make it comfortably to the next meal, reach for a real-food snack with plenty of protein combined with fat.
 Obvious choices include hard-boiled eggs, and to a lesser degree cheese and nuts.

 Cheese is a simple addition to any meal.
 It works as an appetizer.
 It works as a topping.
 It works as a dessert.
 If you need a lot of calories, cheese can help you feel satisfied.